AdrianaSaty/my-first-rails-project/commits.md

 - `feat: creates copy Devise views`: used <i>rails g devise:views</i> to created Devise views to customize later (sign up, sgn in...)

 - `feat: creates 'user' model`: used <i>rails generate devise user</i>.
 It creates a 'model' user and configure it with the default Devise modules.
 The generator also configures your config/routes.rb file to point to the Devise controller.

-Also after that, run  <i>rails db:migrate</i> to push the new migrations to the database.
+- `feat: rails db:migrate`: After the creation of 'user' model, you need to run  <i>rails db:migrate</i> to push the new migrations to the database.